 Founder and Host at Arctic Watch Wilderness Lodge

-Richard is a renowned polar explorer, having completed more than 60 Arctic, North and South Pole expeditions, and more successful treks to the North Pole than anyone in history.
-He has achieved diverse polar “firsts”, including the first surface crossing of the Arctic Ocean from Russia to Canada, and in the North Pole; the first snowshoe trek; first guided unsupported trek; first commercial trek; and the first trek without resupplies.
+A renowned polar explorer, Richard has completed more than 60 Arctic, North Pole and South Pole expeditions and more successful treks to the North Pole than anyone in history.
+He has achieved diverse polar firsts, including the first surface crossing of the Arctic Ocean from Russia to Canada, and in the North Pole; the first snowshoe trek; the first guided unsupported trek; the first commercial trek; and the first trek without resupplies.

-Richard Weber has recently been appointed to the Order of Canada for his "pioneering work as an explorer, adventurer and advocate for Arctic research and preservation" by the Governor General of Canada.
-This honor recognizes Richard's 30 years of polar exploration, two arctic lodges and countless expeditions across all Polar Regions.
+Richard has recently been appointed to the Order of Canada for his “pioneering work as an explorer, adventurer and advocate for Arctic research and preservation.”
+This honor recognizes Richard’s 30 years of polar exploration, 2 arctic lodges and countless expeditions across all Polar Regions.

 - Member of the High Order of Canada

-- Co-authored two books on his polar adventures – Polar Attack: From Canada to the North Pole, and Back – and – Polar Bridge, The Soviet Canadian Trans-Arctic Expedition
+- Co-authored 2 books on his polar adventures, Polar Attack: From Canada to the North Pole, and Back and Polar Bridge, The Soviet Canadian Trans-Arctic Expedition

 - Completed his 7th journey to the North Pole, starting from land, 2010